 Mark & Julies’ Homemade Ice Cream (West Orange)

-Now in its 20th year, Mark & Julie’s is a favorite spot to sit and enjoy a cool treat all year round.
-There are 52 flavors of homemade ice cream to choose from, including special seasonal and holiday flavors, and perennial kid favorites, like cake batter and bubble gum.
-There is also a selection of sugar-free, fat-free, and low-fat ice creams and yogurts, and dairy-free Italian ices and sorbets.
+Now in its 27th year, Mark & Julie’s is a favorite spot to sit and enjoy a cool treat all year round.
+There are 30 flavors of homemade ice cream to choose from, including special seasonal and holiday flavors, and perennial kid favorites, like cake batter and bubble gum.
+There is also a selection of sugar-free, fat-free, and low-fat ice creams and yogurts, and dairy-free Italian ices..
 Shakes, sundaes, and banana splits are all on offer, as are coffee, tea, hot chocolate, and baked goods.
 Parking can be a little difficult as there is only a small lot outside the shop.

 Scoops the Ice Creamery (Scotch Plains)

 Scoops The Ice Creamery has been an ice cream destination for families for close to 25 years.
 It is not a franchise – the one and only Scoops is located on Route 22 in Scotch Plains.
 All hard ice cream flavors are made in-store and there are over 50 flavors to choose from at a time plus soft serve, fat free ice cream and Italian Ice.
-Kids rave about the original flavor “Smurf”–a blue raspberry ice cream with mini marshmallows.
-For birthday cakes, there is a cake artist on staff that can draw anything including Zombies, Dora the Explorer, Elmo and all the Frozen Characters.
-Scoops employs local high school and college students and guarantees friendly service (even though the lines in the summer can get long.
 Scoops is open daily year round and there are tables inside and outdoors–perfect for a warm summer night.

 South Street Creamery (Morristown)

-Even though there is a full menu of sandwiches, crepes, soups and more, the homemade ice cream is the main attraction at this charming Morristown cafe.
-Favorite flavors include Grandma’s Kitchen, described as “everything you’d love your Grandma to have in her kitchen…cookie dough, frosting, and cake batter.”
+Even though the South Street Creamery offers a full menu of sandwiches, crepes and more, the homemade ice cream is the main attraction at this charming Morristown cafe.
+Favorite flavors include Grandma’s Kitchen, which the creamery’s website describes as “everything you’d love your Grandma to have in her kitchen…cookie dough, frosting, and cake batter.”
 There’s also gelato, sherbet, sorbet, non-fat yogurt and sugar free ice creams.
 Also on offer are gourmet coffees, chilled and warm drinks, fresh baked goods and a wide variety of fudge.
-They also create custom ice cream cakes and catered make your own sundae parties.
+Customers can also request custom ice cream cakes or host make your own sundae parties.
 On summer nights there is often a long line, and be prepared: parking in the area can be a challenge at times as well.